freeCodeCamp/guide/src/pages/javascript/higher-order-functions/index.md

 //catAges = [21, 35, 42, 7, 14]
 ```

 In the example above, the _map_ function is a built-in Javascript higher-order function, and it expects a _callback_ function as its argument.
 You can also make your own higher order function using a callback.
-That is all there is to higher order functions.